 Surveillance cameras are located on all school buses and in various public spaces in school buildings.
 These cameras are present to assist school officials in providing a safe learning environment for all students.
 Video from these cameras although otherwise confidential student records, may be reviewed in the presence of school officials by parent(s)/guardian(s) of students being disciplined as a result of misconduct recorded on tape.
-If an incident involves two or more students, then all parent(s)/guardian(s) must provide written consent to view the video.
-Written consent is not needed for students who are seen in the video, but who are not involved in the incident.
 Video may be used as evidence in student hearings.
-See OPS Policy No. 3231 for more information on video surveillance.
+See OPS Policy No. 3231